or call us on 0800 781 4893

 This tour is accessible to most people with a good level of fitness and normal mobility.
 It involves climbing of steep stairs and getting on and off coaches, trains and boats.
 This tour is not suitable for anyone with walking difficulties.

-The minimum number of travellers in your group will be 2.
-In the unlikely event there are fewer than 2 passengers booked on your tour date, you may be asked to change to a different date.
-A full refund will be made available to you should this alternative not be suitable.
-Maximum group size is 20.
+The minimum number of travellers in your group will be 2, and the maximum will be 20.
+If in the unlikely event there are less than 2 people booked on your tour date, we will endeavour to reduce any disruption to your holiday and try to operate your tour with lower passenger numbers.
+If we are not able to operate your departure date then you may be asked to change to a different date and a full refund will be made available to you should this alternative not be suitable.

 This is an escorted tour, meaning that you will have a local English speaking guide during your excursions in Delhi.
 During your stay on the iconic ?Palace on Wheels? you will have a Tour Manager and Staff on board and during each sightseeing trip and excursion, an English-Speaking Guide.